Zaghouan Aqueduct: Technical data

 The aqueduct is a masterpiece of Roman engineering.
 In the journey from Zaghouan to Carthage, it travels a little over 90 km and drops only 264 m in height, which is an average decline of 0.3%.
 However, 130 m of the height difference occurs in the first 6 km from Zaghouan to Moghrane.
 For the rest of the journey to Carthage, the decline averages only 0.15%.
 In Moghrane the aqueduct met the later channel coming from Djouggar, another 33 km away.
 Including all its tributary channels, the aqueduct has a length of 132 km and is among the longest in the Roman empire.

 The channel discharged between 200 and 370 L of water per second or between 17 and 32 million liters per day.
 The flow rate was around 3.5 and 5.5 km per hour.
-Therefore, the water made the journey from Zaghouan to Carthage in between a day and a half and two days.
+Therefore, the water made the journey from Zaghouan to Carthage in between a day and a half, to two days.